luyadev/luya/docs/guide/install.md

 cp env.php.dist env.php
 ```

-Now the database connection inside the `configs/config.php` file needs to fit your mysql servers' configuration.
+Now the database connection inside the `configs/config.php` file needs to fit your MySQL servers' configuration.
 It is recommended to open all config files once to change values and understand the behavior.
 In order to understand the config files, read more in the [environment configs section](install-environments.md).

 ## Run Migrate and Import

-After successfully setting up your database connection, you have to reopen your terminal and switch to your project directory and excute the **luya** binary files, which has been installed into your vendor folder by composer as described below.
+After successfully setting up your database connection, you have to reopen your terminal and switch to your project directory and excute the **luya** binary files, which has been installed into your vendor folder by Composer as described below.

 Run the migration files with the [migrate console command](luya-console.md):